 Group training plays a key role in the small and medium business landscape.
 Many small and medium businesses would not be in a position to directly engage apprentices without a GTO.

-GTOs are active in just about every industry from traditional trades through to community, personal services, business services and more.
+GTOs are active in just about every industry from traditional trades like electrical, hairdressing, chefs, plumbers; through to community services, professional services, retail and more.

 BUSY At Work can help you find a GTO in your local area.
 Simply call us on 13 28 79 (13 BUSY) and we’ll be able to point you in the right direction to a GTO that can help you grow your business.